dskemp/courtdata/content/cases/ot2014/13-1019/index.md

 - "Nicole A. Saharsky"
 roles:
 - "on behalf of the Petitioner"
-- "Assistant to the Solicitor General, Department of Justice, on behalf of the Respondent"
+- "Assistant to the Solicitor General, on behalf of the Respondent"
 tags:
 - "Equal Employment Opportunity Commission"
 - "Title VII"